Mungindi: History

-Mungindi and the surrounding areas were originally inhabited by Aborigines of the Kamilaroi (Gamilaraay) tribe.
-Their tribal grounds extended from the Barwon River to south of the Namoi River near Gunnedah.
-Gamilaraay (Gamilaroi, Kamilaroi, Comilroy) is a language from South-West Queensland and North-West New South Wales.
-The Gamilaraay language region includes the landscape within the local government boundaries of the Balonne Shire Council, including the towns of Dirranbandi, Thallon, Talwood and Bungunya as well as the border towns of Mungindi and Boomi extending to Moree, Tamworth and Coonabarabran in NSW.
+The Mungindi area was originally inhabited by the Kamilaroi (Gamilaraay) Aboriginal people.
+Their traditional land extends from the Barwon River to south of the Namoi River near Gunnedah.
+Gamilaraay (Gamilaroi, Kamilaroi, Comilroy) is a language spoken in south-west Queensland and north-west New South Wales.
+The Gamilaraay language region includes the land within the local government boundaries of the Balonne Shire Council, including the towns of Dirranbandi, Thallon, Talwood and Bungunya as well as the border towns of Mungindi and Boomi extending to Moree, Tamworth and Coonabarabran in NSW.

 Yuwaalaraay (also known as Yuwalyai, Euahlayi, Yuwaaliyaay, Gamilaraay, Kamilaroi, Yuwaaliyaayi) is an Australian Aboriginal language spoken on Yuwaalaraay country.
-The Yuwaalaraay language region includes the landscape within the local government boundaries of the Shire of Balonne, including the town of Dirranbandi as well as the border town of Hebel extending to Walgett and Collarenebri in New South Wales.'
+The Yuwaalaraay language region includes the area within the local government boundaries of the Shire of Balonne, including the town of Dirranbandi as well as the border town of Hebel extending to Walgett and Collarenebri in New South Wales.'

-Major Thomas Mitchell passed through Mungindi on his exploration of the interior in search of new areas suitable for agricultural development during the 1830s.
+Major Thomas Mitchell passed through Mungindi in the 1830s, during his exploration of the interior in search of areas suitable for agricultural development.

 By the 1850s, with stock moving on both sides of the Barwon River, the ford at Mungindi just upstream from the present bridge became the principal crossing.
 Reliable waterholes and shaded flats on the riverbanks provided early drovers with a pleasant camp in the area, which the Gamilaroi Aboriginal People had held since antiquity as an important meeting place.
 Regular use of the track is indicated by the fact that two, 40 chain stock routes were proclaimed by 1868, both to Mungindi, one from St George and one from Whyenbah via Dareel.

-The movement of drovers and the coming of settlers soon attracted others to provide them with goods and services.
-The first known of these services was a hotel, or inn.
-Built in 1863 by Alexander Grant Walker, it was located on the south bank of the river.
-Alexander was certainly moved by the pioneering spirit.
-After coming to New South Wales from Scotland at the age of twenty-one, he married at Murrurundi and brought his bride to Moree where they were among the first to purchase land in the town area.
-They built a hotel in Frome Street but within twelve months transferred the licence to Alexander's Mungindi Inn, also known as Walker's Hotel and in later years, The Green Hut.
-He built himself a cottage and also stables for the use of hotel patrons.
-These buildings were along the bank of the Barwon between present day North-Western Motors and Quinn's Motors, near the crossing which was then east of Garden Island.
-It was then that Alexander applied for 40 acre along the river.